About Fernando Pages Ruiz

 The idea of building affordable houses through clever paperwork rather than better building practices seems wrongheaded – after all; even the Taj Majal becomes “affordable” with enough government dough.
 But I wasn’t moved to put my opinions into action until the bounty of government grants and low-interest loans looked imperiled in the mid-1990s.
 I had a family to support, and I didn’t want to risk their future on shifting political tides.
 So, I set out to find ways of building economy without Big Brother.
 Since then, I have pursued a hard-cost, value-engineering approach to affordability.

 The goal of affordability-by-design is creating high quality yet inexpensive homes through intelligent planning and construction, not taxpayer dollars.
-This book describes the art and science of affordable homebuilding through my experience and interviews with hundreds of affordable homebuilders throughout the nation, both large and small.
+This book describes the art and science of affordable homebuilding through my experience and interviews with hundreds of affordable homebuilders throughout the nation.
 It explores a meticulous and fussy craft usually plied on entry-level housing, but useful at any price level.
-Even high-end builders can benefit by learning a few tricks from the masters of thrift, the value-conscious homebuilders and tradesmen whose advice and experience I’ve summarized in the following chapters.
+Even high-end builders can benefit by learning a few tricks from the masters of thrift, the value-conscious homebuilders and tradesmen whose advice and experience I’ve summarized in this book.

 Although we tend to believe that the more we spend, the better we build, the opposite is often true.
 In the exploration of intelligent, efficient building practices, we can find the means to save money and other natural resources while providing a superior product for our customers.

-This book reveals the secrets of building better for less.
-Use it as a resource to explore the possibilities and develop your own cost-cutting approach, one that balances marketability, quality and price.
+This book “Building an Affordable Home” reveals the secrets of building better for less.
+Use it as a resource to explore the possibilities and develop your own cost-cutting approach, that balances marketability, quality and price.
 That’s a triple play that guarantees immediate success and a secure and sustainable outlook.